SK1dev/medical-record-nft/README.txt

 * A patient may be unable to grant access and therefore an emergency contact would need to be able to grant permission on their behalf.

-* IPFS may not hold the files longterm if they are unused and therefore permanent decentralized storage would be better.

 * A payment system would need to be added.

 * Hyperledger Fabric would be a great platform to build this project.